High-School Program Overview

 Watch this video created by HEC-TV to learn more about the Cultural Leadership year-long experience.

-Starting in August, students and families kick off the year with a Welcome Party.
-Continuing to December, students meet monthly to learn about history, culture, and contemporary issues.
-The opening weekend retreat sets the foundation for the group's year-long activities.
+August through December: Students and families begin the year in late August with a Journey Kick-Off Welcome Party.
+The opening weekend retreat in September sets the foundation for the group's year-long activities.
 Students participate in activities focused on self-awareness and identity, and begin to learn about the concept of privilege and oppression.
-An important part of the year is the School Swap that takes place in the fall.
-Students learn first-hand about the civil rights issue of this generation— education inequity.
-Parents also participate in two to three programs that teach similar concepts.
+Students continue to meet monthly to learn about history, culture, and contemporary issues.
+Parents also participate in two to three programs during which they learn similar concepts.
+An important part of the curriculum is the School Swap, which that takes place in the fall.
+Students visit a school different from their own to learn first-hand about education inequity.

-January through May, students spend learning the core skills needed to bring about change in their communities: leadership, facilitation, and community organizing.
-The January retreat teaches students facilitation skills and students host a practice session inviting guests to participate in Courageous Conversations.
-Workshops in the spring teach students how to engage others in supporting their passion.
-At the April retreat, students learn about successful activists and change agents, and begin to explore what it will mean for them to become change agents.
-Students and families participate in a Holiday Swap experiencing a Passover Seder dinner or an Easter Sunday service.
-Students begin to take on a more high-profile leadership role as they go into schools, houses of worship, and community centers to speak and facilitate discussions with their peers on issues of discrimination and social justice.
+January through May: Students learn the core skills needed to create change in their communities: leadership, facilitation, and community organizing.
+The January retreat teaches students facilitation skills.
+It includes a practice facilitation session, giving students the chance to invite guests and engage them in a Courageous Conversation.
+Spring workshops teach students how to engage others in supporting their passion.
+Also in the spring, students and their families attend either a Passover Seder dinner or an Easter Sunday service.
+This Holiday Swap immerses them in another culture and religion.
+Then, at the April retreat, students learn about successful activists and change agents through the lens of the Civil Rights Movement and explore how they can become activists in their own communities.
+By May, students take on more high-profile leadership roles as they visit schools, houses of worship, and community centers to facilitate discussions with their peers on issues of discrimination and social justice.

-During the month of June, students take a 21-day trip, we call the Transformational Journey, travelling to places in the U.S. of civil rights and social justice significance, including New York City; Washington D.C.; Atlanta, GA; Birmingham, Montgomery, Tuskegee and Selma, AL; Little Rock, AR; several cities in Mississippi; Whitwell and Memphis, TN.
+During the month of June, students embark on a 21-day Transformational Journey.
+They travel to 15 U.S. cities, visiting people and places significant to social justice and the Civil Rights Movement.
+Destinations include: New York City; Philadelphia, PA; Baltimore, MD; Washington D.C.; Atlanta, GA; Birmingham, Montgomery, Tuskegee and Selma, AL; Little Rock, AR; several cities in Mississippi; New Orleans, LA; Whitwell and Memphis, TN.
 They meet and visit people and organizations that have made — and are still making – significant contributions to improving society.
-Adult trip leaders accompany and supervise the students and facilitate nightly discussions.
+Adult trip leaders accompany students and facilitate nightly discussions.

-In July and August, students and their families meet to process and reflect upon the Transformational Journey as well as their yearlong experience.
+In July and August, students and their families meet to process and reflect upon the Transformational Journey and the entire year-long experience.
 Students hone their speechmaking skills and are ready to Stand Up, Speak Out, and Take Action!
 To conclude Cultural Leadership, students graduate in a ceremony that highlights their experience, their journey, and their growth.
 Everyone is welcome to attend.

 Application and Selection Process

-Each year, a diverse group of 24-30 high-school students are selected to participate in Cultural Leadership.
-Interested high-school freshmen and sophomores, must submit a completed application form, two letters of recommendation, a photo of themselves, a copy of their high-school transcript (unofficial), and a signed Cultural Leadership Agreement.
+Each year, a diverse group of 24-30 high school students are selected to participate in Cultural Leadership.
+Interested freshmen and sophomores must submit a completed application form, two letters of recommendation, a photo of themselves, and a copy of their high-school transcript (unofficial).

-Based upon their application, promising students are invited to a group interview.
-Final selections are based on a student’s application and interview.
-Applications for the 2017-2018 program year will be available in January 2017, but please click here for more information on the application process.
+After applications have been reviewed, promising candidates are invited to a group interview.
+Final selections are based students’ application and interview.
+Applications for the 2018-2019 program year will be available in January 2018, but please click here for more information on the application process.

 Cultural leadership is an investment in a student’s leadership skills and cultural understanding.